How to visit these countries for free (or with incentives) in 2023

 Right now, the people of Finland (or rather, their legendary happiness) have inspired a promotion that would allow 10 lucky Americans to visit the country for free.

-There are only a few stipulations, too: You must be willing to come with an open mind, you must be OK being filmed during the event, and must be able to speak some English, according to Visit Finland.
+There are only a few stipulations, too: You must be willing to come with an open mind, you must be OK with being filmed during the event and must be able to speak some English, according to Visit Finland.

 “Finnish happiness is a skill.
 A skill that can be taught.
 Now we want to share our secrets to leading a balanced life on the quirky side,” Visit Finland explains.